mikaelpatel/Cosa/README.md

 browser to the index file.
 The documentation contains a full hyperlinked description of all functions in Cosa together with UML graphs of the class hierarchy.

-The Makefile together with the tools dot/graphwiz may be used to generate further information from the source code.
-The overview class diagram is also generated with the tool dot.

 Drivers
 -------